kasslent/clc-digital-skills/_lessons/module-1.1.md

 >
 >Back in **index.html**, let's create our first navigation.
 Since we only have one page, we'll be linking our navigation items to their corresponding anchors on our website.
 >
 > 1. Since navigations are no more than a list of links, create a list of links and add as many links as you have sections.
-Currently, the sample project only has an About section and a footer.
-So, we'll create a list with two items, and inside of each item, an anchor element.
+Currently, the sample project only has an 'About' section and a footer.
+So, we'll create a list with two items, and an anchor tag inside of each list item.
-> 1. To link our anchor elements in the nav to our about section and footer, we'll first need to give the section and the footer an ID to anchor to.
+> 1. To link our anchor elements in the nav to our 'About' section and footer, we'll first need to give the section and the footer an ID to anchor to.
 > 1. Using the ID of each section, with a hashtag in front, add your href attributes to the nav links.
-> 1. **Bonus** If you haven't added an e-mail link in your footer, now is a great time to do so!
+> 1. **Bonus**: If you haven't added an e-mail link in your footer, now is a great time to do so!

 ## Folder Structure, Relative & Absolute Paths